F3nDis/PCkAD/README.txt

 	Angelo Furfaro

+PLEASE CITE US if you use PCkAD for research purposes.
+The paper to cite is called "Exploiting content spatial distribution to improve detection of intrusions".

+Brief description:
 PCkAD is a novel semi-supervised anomaly-based IDS (Intrusion Detection System) technique, which is able to detect application level content-based attacks, such as web attacks.
 In particular, PCkAD learns legitimate traffic by splitting network packet payloads in portions of equal length, called chunks, and determining the within packet distribution of n-grams.
 This strategy makes PCkAD resistant to evasion techniques as blending.

 NOTE 1: This is still a developmental version of PCkAD.
 Efforts